TO EXPLORE, TO CREATE, TO COMMUNICATE

 approved the program and The Pied Piper Children’s Theatre of NYC (PPCT)

-presented its first production, SNOW WHITE AND THE SEVEN DWARFS, in October
+presented its first production, Snow White and the Seven Dwarves, in October

 1999 with a cast of 27 children ages 5 to 13.
 Since then, over five hundred and fifty children have participated